Home BlogA Complete Due Diligence Checklist: Template to Use in 2024

 • Articles of incorporation/organization – a company’s legal structure and governing rules, ownership structure, compliance with legal requirements

-• Bylaws/operating agreement – internal rules and procedures governing a company’s operations
+• Bylaws/operating agreement of the company and its subsidiaries – internal rules and procedures governing business operations

 • Contracts and agreements – all contracts and agreements that the company is a party to, such as customer contracts, vendor agreements, lease agreements, and employment contracts